History of Halifax, Nova Scotia: Anna Leonowens

-Anna Leonowens lived in Halifax, Nova Scotia for nineteen years (1878-1897) and had a significant cultural and social impact on the city.
+Anna Leonowens lived in Halifax for 19 years (1878-1897) and had a significant cultural and social impact on the city.
 Her daughter Avis Annie Crawford Connybeare married Thomas Fyshe, the cashier (general manager) of the Bank of Nova Scotia in Halifax.
 She was a stanch supporter of women's education, organizing and serving as librarian for the Pioneer Book Club and her Shakespeare Club for young women.
 She was also one of the founders of the Local Council of Women of Halifax and the Woman's Suffrage Association, both of which advocated for the right for women to vote.
 She also was a founder of the Nova Scotia College of Art and Design.
 After nineteen years, her daughter and family moved to Montreal, Quebec, Leonowens followed her there.

-North-West Rebellion
+North-West Rebellion (1885)

-Prior to Nova Scotia's involvement in the North-West Rebellion, Canada's "first war", the province remained hostile to Canada in the aftermath of the how the colony was forced into Canada.
+Prior to Nova Scotia's involvement in the North-West Rebellion, Canada's "first war", the province remained hostile to Canada in the aftermath of how the colony was forced into Canada.
 The celebration that followed the Halifax Provisional Battalion's return from the conflict by train across the county ignited a national patriotism in Nova Scotia.
 Prime Minister Robert Borden, stated that "up to this time Nova Scotia hardly regarded itself as included in the Canadian Confederation...
 The rebellion evoked a new spirit...
 The Riel Rebellion did more to unite Nova Scotia with the rest of Canada than any event that had occurred since Confederation."
 Similarly, in 1907 Governor General Earl Grey declared, "This Battalion... went out Nova Scotians, they returned Canadians."
 The wrought iron gates at the Halifax Public Gardens were made in the Battalion's honour.

 20th century

 Second Boer War

-During the Second Boer War (1899–1902), the First Contingent was composed of seven companies from across Canada.
+During the Second Boer War from 1899 to 1902, the First Contingent was composed of seven companies from across Canada.
 The Nova Scotia Company (H) consisted of 125 men.
 (The total First Contingent was a total force of 1,019.
 Eventually over 8,600 Canadians served.)
 The mobilization of the Contingent took place at Quebec.
 On October 30, 1899, the ship Sardinian sailed the troops for four weeks to Cape Town.
 The Boer War marked the first occasion in which large contingents of Nova Scotian troops served abroad (individual Nova Scotians had served in the Crimean War).

 The Battle of Paardeberg in February 1900 represented the second time Canadian soldiers saw battle abroad (the first being the Canadian involvement in the Nile Expedition).
 Canadians also saw action at the Battle of Faber's Put on May 30, 1900.
 On November 7, 1900, the Royal Canadian Dragoons engaged the Boers in the Battle of Leliefontein, where they saved British guns from capture during a retreat from the banks of the Komati River.
 Approximately 267 Canadians died in the war.
 89 men were killed in action, 135 died of disease, and the remainder died of accident or injury.
 252 were wounded.